quackduck/devzat/README.md

 Feel free to make a [new issue](https://github.com/quackduck/devzat/issues) if something doesn't work.

+See the [status site](https://stats.uptimerobot.com/kxMQqfYk4y) of the main Devzat server to check if it might be down.

 ### Want to host your own instance?

 Quick start: